 In March 2010, our board of directors (the "Board") and stockholders approved the 2010 Equity Incentive Award Plan (the "2010 Plan"), which became effective upon the completion of our initial public offering in April 2010.
-The number of shares of our commons stock available for issuance under the 2010 Plan is equal to 1,100,000 shares plus any shares of common stock reserved for future grant or issuance under our 2002 Stock Plan (the "2002 Plan") that remained unissued at the time of completion of the initial public offering.
+The number of shares of our common stock available for issuance under the 2010 Plan is equal to 1,100,000 shares plus any shares of common stock reserved for future grant or issuance under our 2002 Stock Plan (the "2002 Plan") that remained unissued at the time of completion of the initial public offering.
 The 2010 Plan also provides for automatic annual increases in the number of shares reserved for future issuance.
 All grants will reduce the 2010 Plan reserve by one share for every share granted.
-Total shares remaining available for issuance under the 2010 Plan were approximately 6.9 million at March 31, 2015.